naokishibuya/ShinkaEvolve-FE/README.md

 # ShinkaEvolve-FE (Financial Engineering)

 ShinkaEvolve-FE is a Proof-of-Concept financial risk-analysis system built on top of [SakanaAI’s ShinkaEvolve](https://github.com/SakanaAI/ShinkaEvolve).
 It demonstrates how Shinka can evolve a reusable prompt-building function that automatically generates consistent, scenario-specific hedge-weakness analysis using LLMs.
-The system does not replace pricing or optimisation.
+The system does not replace pricing or optimization.
 Instead, it automates the natural-language analysis that normally follows quantitative stress results.

-In this POC, a simple Greek-based optimisation model produces worst-case multi-factor crisis shocks under realistic per-factor sigma limits.
+In this POC, a simple Greek-based optimization model produces worst-case multi-factor crisis shocks under realistic per-factor sigma limits.
 Shinka consumes these quantitative outputs and produces structured prompts that guide an LLM to explain why the stress scenario is harmful, how hedges behave under crisis correlations, and which risk factors dominate the loss.

 The quality of each analysis is then evaluated by a separate reviewer LLM, which scores the output and provides feedback.
 These scores serve as the fitness signal for Shinka’s evolution process, allowing the prompt-building function to improve over generations.